-Fig. 1.
-Nodal estimation.
+[FIG1] Nodal estimation.
 Various loads (L) and small generators (G) operate locally and contribute to the variability of power quality.
-A substation has 3-5 circuits - the sum of all the circuit loads ΣL and all the generation ΣG equals that of the substation.
-A G-L mismatch in one circuit is compensated from the generation in another circuit or from the main grid.

-MICROGRIDS AND ENERGY ISLANDS

-Microgrids are small connected clusters within the main grid, which operate in parallel to the grid or isolated (as an energy island).
-They respond to fault events autonomously and based on only local information, and facilitate the implementation of key Smart Grid functions, such as load control, reliability and self-healing, and a greater use of renewables.
+A substation has three to five circuits.
+The sum of all the circuit loads $\Sigma$ L and all the generation $\Sigma$ G equals that of the substation.
+A G-L mismatch in one circuit is compensated from the generation in another circuit or from the main grid. present the transmission side of the grid does not have sufficient information about the behavior at the distribution level to incorporate it into the operator model.
+The progress towards microgrids, coupled microgrids, and islanding will introduce numerous problems related to power quality, whose rectification requires more metering devices at the distribution and consumer level.
+For instance, photovoltaic sources that produce $1 \sim 2$ kW are often located at the customer's site; they offset the connection load and can also feed the energy back into the grid [19].
+MICROGRIDS AND ENERGY ISLANDS Microgrids are small connected clusters within the main grid, which operate in parallel to the grid or isolated (as an energy island).
+They respond to fault events autonomously and based on only local information, and facilitate the implementation of key smart grid functions, such as load control, reliability and self-healing, and a greater use of renewables.
 Microgrids will disconnect when the power quality of the main grid is below certain standards, switching to the islanding mode in the case of faults (dynamic islanding), such as large voltage sags and power outages.
-It is desired that the microgrid seamlessly changes its mode of operation between an island and a grid resource; this requires local stability and constant monitoring of large circulating reactive currents between sources, together with voltage vs. power droop control.
-In this way:

-- In normal operation, the loads in microgrid receive power from both the main grid and local generators.
-When the grid power is lost, the microgrid dynamically transforms into the islanding mode; - If the microgrid was taking the energy from the grid, local generation needs to increase the available power, resulting in a temporary drop in microgrid frequency; - If islanding occurred while μ G was exporting power to the MG, the microgrid frequency temporarily increases.
+It is desirable for the microgrid to seamlessly change its mode of operation between an island and a grid resource; this requires local stability and constant monitoring of large circulating reactive currents between sources, together with voltage versus power droop control.
+In this way: ■ In normal operation, the loads in microgrid receive power from both the main grid and local generators.
+When the grid power is lost, the microgrid dynamically transforms into the islanding mode.